Newspaper Page Text

 but if a girl wearing green stock

-ings was run over a molor-car,
+ings was run over a motor-car.

 that in mind of an average editor

-would constitute news
+would constitute news.

 "Rather than attempt to discover

-opinions and shape them. t h ¢
+opinions and shape them.
+I h e

-American press seems inferested
+American press seems interested

 solely in building up huge circula

-tions.
-Politics to American news
+tions Politics to American new

-papers has no news value unless it
+papers has no news value unless if

-holds a possibility of war.
-Prior to
+holds a possibility of war Prior to

 the World war Germany was de

-picted in English newsp@pers as o
+picted in English newspapers as a

 gross monster with spiked helmets